Fuchsia Plant (Fuchsia hybrida) Care Indoors, Common Problems and Remedies

 Watering

-Water Fuchsia Plant liberally during the growing season and allow the soil to top 1-2 inches of soil to dry out between waterings to keep the soil consistently moist.
+Do water on a schedule.
+Water your Hybrid Fuchsia liberally in spring and summer while allowing the soil to top 1-2 inches of soil to dry out between waterings.
+Maintain the soil consistently moist but not soggy to avoid rotting, yellowing and leaf loss.

-Reduce watering during the cold period as growth is minimal at this time but do not allow the soil to dry out completely.
+Reduce watering in fall and winter as growth is minimal at this time.
+Do not allow the soil to dry out completely to prevent wilting, yellowing and leaf drop.

-Confirm that the pot has a drainage hole and that the soil is free-draining to prevent the soil from getting soggy as it can lead to root-rot and eventual loss of the plant.
+Confirm that the pot has a drainage hole and the soil is free-draining to prevent waterlogging as it can lead to root-rot and eventual loss of the plant.

-Average warmth between 15-230C is ideal for Fuchsia.
-Keep it away from cold and hot drafts to avoid sudden changes in temperature which can cause reduced growth and leaf drop.
+Fuchsia hybrida grows best in a warmth of 15-230C.
+Keep it away from both cold and hot drafts to avoid sudden changes in temperature which can cause reduced growth, yellowing and leaf drop.

 Fertilizer

-Feed Fuchsia with a balanced, water-soluble fertilizer every 2-3 weeks during the growing season.
-Withhold feeding in the cold season as growth is minimal and it can lead to fertilizer burn.
+Feed your Fuchsia hybrida with a balanced, water-soluble fertilizer every 2-3 weeks in spring and summer.
+Withhold feeding in fall and winter to prevent fertilizer burn as growth is minimal at this time.

 Potting Soil

-The best soil for Fuchsia Plant should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Most all purpose potting mixes are ideal for this plant.
+The best soil for Fuchsia hybrida should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+A mix of 2 parts organic potting mix and 1 part perlite (for drainage) is ideal for this plant.

 Repotting

-Repot Fuchsia during the growing season only when the plant is extremely pot-bound as it blooms more when pot-bound.
+Repot your Fuchsia hybrida in the beginning of the growing season (spring to early summer), only when extremely root-bound as it blooms more when pot-bound.
 Do not repot a plant that is in flower as the repotting shock can shorten the flowering period.

-Use a pot 1 size larger and one that has a drainage hole to prevent the soil from getting soggy as it can result in root-rot and the eventual death of the plant.
+Select a pot 1 size largerthat has a drainage hole to prevent the soil from getting soggy as it can result in root-rot and the eventual death of the plant.
 Take a look at these self watering planters with drainage hole on Amazon.

-The large Fuchsia plants can be top-dressed annually by replacing the top 3-4 inches of soil with fresh soil.
+The large plants which may be difficult to handle can be top-dressed annually by replacing the top 3-4 inches of soil with fresh soil.

 Pruning